Active Substance: amlodipine (as besylate) / valsartan

 Because amlodipine and valsartan have been used for many years, the company presented information on the two substances from earlier studies and the scientific literature, as well as new studies that used a combination of the two active substances.

 Five main studies involving nearly 5,200 patients, mostly with mild to moderate hypertension, were carried out.
-Two studies (involving almost 3,200 patients) compared the effectiveness of amlodipine, valsartan or a combination of both substances with the effectiveness of placebo (a dummy treatment).
-Two studies (involving 1,891 patients) compared the effects of the combination in patients whose hypertension was not adequately controlled with either 10 mg amlodipine or 160 mg valsartan.
-The fifth, smaller study compared the effectiveness of the combination with that of lisinopril and hydrochlorothiazide (another combination used to treat hypertension) in 130 patients with severe hypertension.
+Two studies (involving almost 3,200 patients) compared amlodipine, valsartan or a combination of both substances with placebo (a dummy treatment).
+Two studies (involving 1,891 patients) compared the combination in patients whose hypertension was not adequately controlled with either 10 mg amlodipine or 160 mg valsartan.
+The fifth, smaller study compared the combination with lisinopril and hydrochlorothiazide (another combination used to treat hypertension) in 130 patients with severe hypertension.
 In all studies, the main measure of effectiveness was the reduction in diastolic blood pressure (the blood pressure measured between two heartbeats).
 The blood pressure was measured in ‘millimetres of mercury’ (mmHg).

 The company also presented evidence that the levels of amlodipine and valsartan in the blood were the same in people taking Exforge and people taking the separate medicines.